otrv4/otrv4/otrv4.md

 will be the node and domain parts of the Jabber identifier, e.g.
 `alice@jabber.net`.
-In an application that assigns some attribute to users before a conversation (e.g., a networked game in which players take on specific roles), the expected attributes (expressed in fixed length) should be included.
+In an application that assigns some attribute to users before a conversation (e.g., a networked game in which players take on specific roles), the expected attributes (expressed in fixed length) should be included.

 ### OTR Error Messages